 During the installation process ensure the tool bit or the socket spanner is always fitted to the full depth of the socket / head of the plug.
-To enable full insertion of the tool bit or the socket spanner there must be sufficient clearance between the double sided reaction arm and the torque hanging bracket in order to allow the torque device to move forward as the plug is inserted (see Figures 26 and 27).
+To enable full insertion of the tool bit or the socket spanner there must be sufficient clearance between the double sided reaction arm and the torque hanging bracket in order to allow the torque device to move forward as the plug is inserted (see Figures 32 and 33).

-Figure 26: Clearance between the double sided reaction arm and the torque reaction hanging bracket.
 Step 4 Install the plug by regular/uniform movement and low rotation speed (this reduces installation torques and improves leak tightness) until the thread minimum insertion limit within the torque range (see Table 1) has been reached.
 Then record the torque reading from the tool.

-Figure 27

-Step 5

-It is recommended to confirm the plug thread insertion by using a Go / No-Go gauge as described in Section 5.2.4 (see Figure 28).
+Figure 33 Step 5 It is recommended to confirm the plug thread insertion Step 6 Perform a visual inspection of the plug installation.
+The socket shall show no large deformation or cracks (see Figures 34 and 35which show acceptable deformation). by using a Go / No-Go gauge as described in Section 5.2.4.2